Jazz guitarist: Fusion, technique, and invention

 When rock guitarist Jimi Hendrix became popular in the 1960s, he created the persona of the guitar hero, the charismatic solo guitarist dazzling the audience.
 He created possibilities on guitar through the use of electronic effect units.
 Hendrix inspired many musicians to pick up electric guitar.

 One of them was Larry Coryell, who combined jazz and rock in the 1960s before the term jazz fusion was common.
 English guitarist John McLaughlin followed Coryell and Hendrix, but he explored other styles, too, such as blues, electronic, folk, free jazz, gypsy jazz, and Indian music.
 McLaughlin recorded an album of acoustic jazz in the early 1980s with guitarists Paco de Lucia and Al Di Meola.
-English guitarist Allan Holdsworth played jazz rock in the 1980s that as inspired by John Coltrane.
+English guitarist Allan Holdsworth played jazz rock in the 1980s that was inspired by John Coltrane.
 Lee Ritenour is among the most popular jazz fusion guitarists.
 He established his name in the 1970s as a busy studio musician who recorded with acts in many genres.

-The hammer-on is a common technique in guitar, but in the 1980s Stanley Jordan was the first to extend the technique into his entire playing style.
-Jordan taps the fretboard with the fingertips of both hands, playing the neck of the guitar like a piano.
-Enver Izmaylov, a native of Uzbekistan, uses a similar two-handed technique to adapt his country's folk music to jazz.
-Others using tapping techniques to a lesser degree include David Torn and Tuck Andress.
+During the 1980s Stanley Jordan was the first to extend the hammer-on technique into his entire playing style.
+Jordan tapped the fretboard with the fingertips of both hands, playing the neck of the guitar like a piano.
+Others using tapping techniques to a lesser degree included David Torn and Tuck Andress.
 Some fusion guitarists reacted against the excesses of their predecessors by playing in a more restrained style.
-These include Larry Carlton, Steve Khan, Terje Rypdal.
+These included Larry Carlton, Steve Khan, and Terje Rypdal.
 Mike Stern began his career with the band Blood, Sweat & Tears, then was a member of Miles Davis's band in the 1980s.

-Charlie Hunter invented the eight-string electric guitar, giving the impression of two guitarists simultaneously.
-He adapts to guitar the Hammond B3 organ grooves of Jimmy Smith and Larry Young.